s-group-dev/ad-aws-login/README.md

 **Note** Your account probably has some maximum session duration.
 Trying to use longer `--duration` will cause the script to get stuck.

-If you don't want script to modify your existing ~/.aws fikder, you can configure your profile / credentials to an alternative location:
+If you don't want script to modify your existing ~/.aws folder, you can configure your profile / credentials to an alternative location:
 ```
 export AWS_CONFIG_FILE="/somewhere/else/.aws-alt/config"